w-tres-mil/foundationsproject/README.md

    - saves the list locally
    - outputs figures for variable stability
 8. **maps.R**
-   - imports TKTKTK
+   - imports Model Prediction.xlsx data table from Github.

-In order to access data_raw_final.dta from Github, email william.miller@studbocconi.it in order to become a collaborator and generate a personal access token for the data
+   - maps county-level observed vote shares, predicted vote shares, differences, or squared differences to shape file of Germany
+   - please edit the sheet names and variable names to change the output